brunomuler/frontend-checklist/README.md

 ## Front-end Checklist

-Copy the source code of this file to your project to use during development.
+Copy the [source code of the checklist](/checklist.md)  to your project to use during development.